Stock4 Rules

 SAFETY:

 Roll cage – Minimum 4-point cage required with three door bars on the driver’s side and 2 on the right side.
 See roll cage components website for circle track start kit for the style of cage required.
+Roll cage must be welded in the car not bolted.
 If you need help with getting a cage installed call Langley Austin at 276.613.4208 and he will point you to someone who can help.

 Safety – Aluminum Race seat and Five-point harness required.
 Window net must be mounted solid on bottom and latch release on top.
 Fire extinguisher with metal mounting bracket a must.
 Helmet, driving suit and gloves are Mandatory.

 Anything related to safety is likely allowed within reason, but you must ask before doing it.
 Forgiveness is harder to come by than permission.
-Anything not discussed in these rules should be addressed with the tech man prior to doing it, seeking forgiveness isn’t a great plan, so plan ahead.
+Anything not discussed in these rules should be addressed with the tech man before doing it, seeking forgiveness isn’t a great plan, so plan.

 **ANYTHING NOT COVERED MUST BE STOCK FOR MAKE AND MODEL ACCORDING TO THE CARS VIN NUMBER, WHICH MUST BE REGISTERED WITH THE TRACK PRIOR TO RACING IN THIS DIVISION.**